System Design: Ad Exchange (Real-Time Bidding, Sub-100ms Auctions, DSP/SSP, Impression Serving)

 10.3 Auction types

-First-price auctions are what the industry runs now.
-The winner pays their bid, the math is trivial, and there's nothing for the exchange to manipulate.
+First-price is what the industry runs now.
+Winner pays their bid, the math is trivial, nothing for the exchange to manipulate.

-The earlier model (second-price, where the winner pays one cent more than the second-highest bid) encouraged truthful bidding in theory but invited "last look" abuse in practice, where exchanges with knowledge of all bids could give favored buyers a chance to bid one cent above the clearing price.
-First-price killed that ambiguity by making the clearing price equal to the bid.
+The earlier second-price model (winner pays $0.01 above second-highest) encouraged truthful bidding in theory but invited "last look" abuse — exchanges knowing all bids could let favored buyers re-bid one cent over the clearing price.
+First-price killed that ambiguity.

-Header bidding versus waterfall is a separate question.
-The waterfall model called exchanges sequentially (try exchange A first, then B, then C) which was slow and left money on the table because a higher bid in a later exchange would never see daylight.
-Header bidding (Prebid.js in the browser, or its server-side equivalent) calls all exchanges in parallel and picks the highest bid across all of them.
-Server-side header bidding is what mature publishers run today; it removes the browser-side latency cost while keeping the parallel competition.
+Header bidding vs. waterfall is a separate question.
+Waterfall called exchanges sequentially (A, then B, then C) — slow, and higher bids in later exchanges never saw daylight.
+Header bidding (Prebid.js in the browser, or server-side) calls all exchanges in parallel and picks the highest bid overall.
+Mature publishers run server-side header bidding today: parallel competition without browser-side latency cost.

 10.4 DSP bid optimization

-This is opaque to the exchange but worth understanding because DSP behavior is what determines fill rate and per-auction latency.
-A typical DSP bidder runs through something like:
+This is opaque to the exchange but shapes fill rate and per-auction latency, so it's worth seeing the shape.
+A typical DSP bidder runs something like:

 class BidOptimizer: